antonioru/beautiful-react-hooks/docs/useMouseEvents.md

 # useMouseEvents

-Returns a set of handler setters to control mouse events.<br/>
+A hook that provides an easy way to manage mouse events by returning a set of handler setters.
+The returned setters allow control over various mouse events including `onMouseDown`, `onMouseEnter`, `onMouseLeave`, `onMouseMove`, `onMouseOut`, `onMouseOver`, and `onMouseUp`.

-It possibly accepts a DOM ref to target the event(s) to.
-If the target is not provided the events will be globally attached to the `document` object.
+The hook optionally accepts a reference to a DOM element to target the desired event(s) to.
+If no target is provided, the events will be attached globally to the document object.

-Available handler setters: `onMouseDown`, `onMouseEnter`, `onMouseLeave`, `onMouseMove`, `onMouseOut`, `onMouseOver`, `onMouseUp`;

-**Please note:** the returned handler setters should be immediately invoked in the component's body, do not try to call this functions asynchronously.
+It is important to note that the returned handler setters should be immediately invoked within the component's body, and should not be called asynchronously.

 ### Why? 💡

-- takes care of adding the mouse events listeners globally or to a defined target
+- handles the addition of mouse event listeners either globally or to a specified target.
-- takes care of cleaning the listener when the component unmounts
+- takes care of cleaning up the listeners when the component is unmounted.
-- allows performing abstractions on mouse related events
+- enables the implementation of abstractions on mouse-related events.

 ### Basic Usage: